chanzuckerberg/axe-storybook-testing/README.md

 Valid options are:
 - `off` - the story will be skipped and axe will not run on it.
 This is the same as setting `skip: true`.
 - `warn` - axe errors will be printed, but won't fail the test suite.
+Stories with this set will show up as pending.
 - `error` (default) - axe errors will fail the test suite for a story.

 ```jsx